ga-wdi-remote/js-mdn-treasure-hunt/README.md

 ## 2 Points Each

--   What method(s) would allow you to extract the string 'rag' from the string 'enrage'?
-1 pt for each method.

 -   What Array method plugs every element in the array into a function, one at a time, and returns a new array containing the results?